 First-Level Metric: Customer Acquisition Cost

-On the other side of our marketing ROI equation, CAC is the average amount spent by the sales team in salaried time and equipment/software value to sign up one new customer.
+On the other side of our marketing ROI equation, CAC is the average amount the sales team spends in salaried time and equipment/software value to sign up one new customer.

-There are quite a few second-level metrics we could investigate under CAC, mostly from looking at the customer acquisition funnel:
+There are quite a few second-level metrics we could investigate under CAC, mainly from looking at the customer acquisition funnel:

 With this information, we can define our CAC as: